samschaf/SNCA_mouse_EE_hippocampus/5-multi_omic_integration/README.md

-This folder contains scripts used to compare the results of differential DNAm, DNAhm, H3K4me1, H3K4me3, H3K27ac, and expression analysis in this manuscript.
+This folder contains scripts used to compare the results of differential DNAm, DNAhm, H3K4me1, H3K4me3, H3K27ac, and mRNA expression analyses in this manuscript.

 plsda_each_omic.Rmd: Partial least squares discriminant analysis, performed within each 'omic.